 Screen Adaptation: Theory and Practice

 “When you adapt a book, you’re not making another book – you’re making a movie, which operates very, very differently.
-Anyone who expects a movie to be faithful to a book is not really giving the proper respect to cinematic form and literary form.” – ALEXANDER PAYNE, winner of the Best Adapted Screenplay Oscar for Sideways (2004), based on the novel by Rex Pickett.
+Anyone who expects a movie to be faithful to a book is not really giving the proper respect to cinematic form and literary form.”

 If you are fascinated by the challenge of guiding a story from page or stage to screen, this course will enable you to explore and practice the craft of adaptation.
 We will examine acclaimed screen versions of classic and contemporary works of prose fiction and drama.
-In parallel, as your principal assignment, you will adapt a short story of your choice into a screenplay.
+In parallel, as your principal assignment, you will adapt a short story of your choice into a narrative screenplay.

-Through lectures, group exercises and workshops, students will examine the contrasting techniques and effects of prose fiction, stage drama and screenwriting, and apply this theory to writing a screenplay based on a short story.
+Through lectures, group exercises and workshops, students will examine the contrasting techniques and effects of prose fiction, stage drama and screenwriting, and apply this theory to writing a narrative screenplay based on a short story.

-Students of English Literature, Film, Media, Theatre and Creative Writing.
+This course is aimed principally at students of English Literature, Film, Media, Theatre and Creative Writing.

-A strong interest in film, prose fiction and drama.
+Students should have a strong interest in film, prose fiction and drama.

 Transferable Knowledge and Skills